 Scheme support was not significant both farmer groups.
 Structure of scheme is negative and significant for bovine farmers meaning they prefer individually managed conservation schemes while for ovine farmers it is positive and significant, suggesting they prefer community managed conservation programmes.
-The standard deviations for all the attributes accept contract length and subsidy (bovines only) and scheme support and subsidy (ovines only) are significant, indicating heterogeneous preferences among respondents for most attributes.
+The standard deviations for all attributes accept contract length and subsidy (bovines only) and scheme support and subsidy (ovines only) are significant, indicating heterogeneous preferences among respondents for most attributes.
 Non-significance for subsidy suggests both farmer groups value increases in subsidy premiums (an expected finding).

 The significant covariates in both models are also listed in Table 4.
-COS interacted with AES is negative and significant for all farmers signifying those currently enrolled in AES programmes require lower levels of subsidy support, whilst farmers not enrolled in AES schemes demand higher subsidy payments.N0 interacted with AES was positive and significant suggest farmers currently enrolled in AES schemes were more likely to select the N0 option.
+COS interacted with AES is negative and significant for all farmers signifying those currently enrolled in AES programmes require lower levels of subsidy support, whilst farmers not enrolled in AES schemes demand higher subsidy payments.N0 interacted with AES was positive and significant suggesting farmers currently enrolled in AES schemes were more likely to select the N0 option.
 BEN interacted with COS was significant and positive for bovines and ovines indicating farmers looking to receive community based (in-kind) support for conservation schemes require higher subsidy reward.

 For ovines, SOS interacted with BEN is negative and significant meaning farmers preferring individual benefit schemes also prefer individually managed conservation programmes, suggesting consistency in our results.
 COS interacted with BEN was negative and significant suggesting ovine farmers preferring individual remuneration schemes are WTA lower subsidy premiums.